Accessibility report

 policies.

-28(1) Employers, other than employers that are small organizations, shall develop and have in place a written process for the development of documented individual accommodation plans for employees with disabilities.
+28 Documented Individual AccommodationPlans 28(1) Employers, other than employers that are small organizations, shall develop and have in place a written process for the development of

 29